Will my HSE diploma be recognized abroad?

 Given the legal framework of legalization, we believe that this shouldn’t be a problem.

 For instance, a Russian degree awarded to a German citizen will require an Apostille if the graduate is planning to go home after graduation, as Germany is a party to the Hague Convention.
-However, if this student is planning to continue his/her studies in the United Arab Emirates afterwards, he/she will also need to apply for consular legalization.
+However, if this student is planning to continue his/her studies in the United Arab Emirates afterward, he/she will also need to apply for consular legalization.

 It’s up to you whether you apply for an Apostille first and then for consular legalization or vice versa since the Russian legislation does not have any special requirements regarding the order of application.